opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

   within the instance.

-* `security_groups` - (Optional) An array of one or more security group IDs to associate with the AutoScaling Configuration.
+* `security_groups` - (Optional) An array of one or more security group IDs to associate with the AS configuration.

 The `disk` block supports: